-*Residents on dedicated research years are excluded
+*Residents on dedicated research years are excluded.

-†Cumulative number of confirmed COVID-19 cases per 100,000 people in the state/district on Feb 28th, 2021.
-Cumulative cases per capita for entire United States at this time was 8,667.2.
+†Cumulative number of confirmed COVID-19 cases per 100,000 people in the state/district on February 28, 2021.
+Cumulative cases per capita for the entire United States at this time was 8,667.2.

 Table 2: Subgroup Analyses: Key Index Cases and Hospital Type